BrazilCoach: Marcus Oliveira

 Brazil continue to remain just below the next level of global handball, looking for the spark to break through.
 Providing that spark could be Barça’s left back Haniel Langaro who top-scored for Brazil in Egypt with 30 goals.
 Langaro plays in Spain alongside Petrus, with the pair winning the EHF Champions League Men in June.

-All were named in Oliveira’s 21-man squad for their preparation camp held in Portugal (Porto/Nazare) in June/July, where they played the Portuguese.
-The coach will then name his 15 for Tokyo who will then travel to Germany (Nuremberg) to play against the Tokyo 2020-bound Germany and Egypt.
+All were named in Oliveira’s 21-man squad for their preparation camp held in Portugal where they played the Portuguese on 2 July and won 34:28.

 Mid-July sees the squad travel to Ota in Japan, with a friendly planned against the host nation before they move into the Olympic Village on 21 July.